CCJY/interview-accountapi/README.md

 - Have tests that run from `docker-compose up` - our reviewers will run `docker-compose up` to assess if your tests pass.
 >> I included my app in this file and passed the tests I implemented by docker-compose up.

-Transport important
-Should not use default transport becuase caches connections can have unnecessary connections

-Production Requirements

-Reliable microservices

-Possible to different urls

-application constiner size

-Implement client library

 ## How to submit your exercise

 - Include your name in the README.
 If you are new to Go, please also mention this in the README so that we can consider this when reviewing your exercise